When it comes to selling your handmade products online, consistency is really important, especially with your photos.

-Using the same background
+2. Using the same background

 When you’re shopping online, there’s usually a high probability that whatever business you’re shopping from that they’re using the same background on all their product photos.
 Why?
 For one, it makes it a lot easier to see the products.
 Two, it makes for a more enjoyable shopping experience for customers and three, it makes the business more recognizable to customers.

-So if you’re photographing your products with different backgrounds, try and stick with 1 type of background instead.
-Not only will photograph your products with the same background make your brand and business feel and look more cohesive, but it will also save you having to think, “Hmmm, what background should I use for this product???”
-All you’ll have to do is grab the same background paper or go to the space where you photograph your products and get set up.
-No need to make any unnecessary decisions.
-Pick a background that makes your product look great and start photographing!
+If you’re photographing your products with different backgrounds, try and stick with 1 type of background instead.
+Not only will photograph your products with the same background make your brand and business feel and look more cohesive, but it will also save you having to wonder what background to use every time you take photos.

-Planning out your shot list
+3. Planning out your shot list

-Using the same type of lighting
+4. Using the same type of lighting

 How many different types of lighting are you using for your product photos?
-Are you taking photos directly in the sun on a cloudless day?
+Are you taking photos directly in the sun on a sunny day?
 Or maybe you’re sometimes taking photos indoors with natural light.
 Or maybe you’re *gasp* using flash for your product photos.

 Light quality varies depending on the source.
 With natural light, the time of day, the weather and time of year will make the light quality different.
 Artificial light can vary too.

-Use presets for editing your photos
+5. Use presets for editing your photos

 You might be saying to yourself, “Hey, I can use filters for my product photos??
 YAY!”